Voter Registration in California

 Once approved, new voters can participate in local, state and federal elections.
 This right allows residents to weigh in on current social and political issues on the ballot.
 To keep a voter registration card, you must adhere to relevant CA laws and regulations.
 Discover additional information about voting rights in California by consulting the next sections.

 Only eligible residents can register to vote in California.
-Pre-registration is available to 16 and 17 year olds in the state.
+Pre-registration is available to residents between 16 and 17 years of age in the state.
 However, these applicants cannot vote until they turn 18 years old.
 The following eligibility requirements are instated for CA voters:

 - Must be U.S. citizens